General enquiries: 0800 326 5559

 Even though alcoholism often affects the people closest to them, it can also affect distant family, friends and colleagues.

-The effects of alcoholism span as far and wide and lots of people end up worried and concerned about the individual’s current state and what might happen in the future.
+The effects of alcoholism span far and wide and lots of people end up worried and concerned about the individual’s current state and what might happen in the future.

 These individuals, including close and immediate family members, might experience feelings of guilt for not being able to help enough.